 I like to use beef tenderloin for the raw beef slices.
-You only need about 30 g / 1 oz per serving so a bit goes a long way!
+While that’s a premium cut that is a bit costly, you only need about 30g / 1 oz per serving so a bit goes a long way!

-TIP: To thinly slice the beef, just partly freeze the beef – makes it so much easier.
+TIP: To thinly slice the beef, just partly freeze the beef then slice.
+Makes it so much easier to thin super finely!

 ↓↓↓The beef is pink because pouring the broth over raw beef slices cooks it to medium rare, which is how it’s traditionally served and how I love it.